dbelik/__laravel_react/README.md

 Lar-React introduces a simple way to maintain product database.
 Lar-React makes product managing routine more enjoyable with a simple and delightful UI.
+You can read [API documentation](/docs/API.yml), which was written with Swagger editor.

 ### <a id="overview.containers">Containers</a>